eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/p-secure-cryptographic-interface-between-the-Wallet-Instance-and-WSCA.md

 - A WSCA SHALL provide functionalites for generating new key pairs [ISSU_12b, WIAM_18].
 - A WSCA SHALL provide the Wallet Instance with storage capabilities for storing information required to authenticate using a Pseudonym [PA_14].
-- A WSHA SHALL provide the Wallet Instance with information that can be used for Wallet Unit activation [WIAM_05].
+- A WSCA SHALL provide the Wallet Instance with information that can be used for Wallet Unit activation [WIAM_05].
 - A WSCA SHALL enforce isolation mechanisms that ensure a Wallet Unit can access only the cryptographic keys associated with that specific Wallet Unit, in case the WSCA contains keys